Read the CCRAG information sharing protocol for CCRAG's consistent, fair and transparent method of sharing information between CCRAG partners.

 Quality assurance monitoring procedure (PDF)

-Each CCRAG Local Authority Partner currently pays an annual subscription fee.
-From January 2018 there is a small Provider Subscription Fee to fund the cost of joint networking and development opportunities.
+There is a small Provider Subscription Fee (PDF 184Kb) Opening a new window to fund the cost of joint networking and development opportunities.

 Provider access to the CCRAG database will remain free of charge.